Kaliveya/claude-notice/README.md

 rmdir ~/.claude/hooks 2>/dev/null || true
 ```

-**Option 2: Uninstall via Claude Code**
+**Option 2: Uninstall via Claude Code** ✨ *Recommended*

 Paste the following prompt into Claude Code:

 ```
+Please do the following:
+1. Back up ~/.claude/settings.json to ~/.claude/settings.json.bak
+2. Delete ~/.claude/hooks/notify.sh and ~/.claude/hooks/cleanup.sh
-Please uninstall the claude-notice hooks: delete ~/.claude/hooks/notify.sh and ~/.claude/hooks/cleanup.sh, then remove the PreToolUse and PostToolUse entries from ~/.claude/settings.json using jq.
+3. Remove the PreToolUse and PostToolUse entries added by claude-notice from ~/.claude/settings.json using jq, preserving any other hooks
+4. Remove ~/.claude/hooks if the directory is now empty
 ```

 ### Logs